hiqdev/composer-config-plugin/docs/readme/Installation.md

-Add to required section of your `composer.json`:
+Add to require section of your `composer.json`:

 ```json
 "hiqdev/composer-config-plugin": "*"